-There are Instagram models who make well in excess of a million dollar per year.
+There are Instagram models who make well in excess of a million dollars per year.

 Of course, most blogs, Instagram accounts, and YouTube channels don’t earn those dollars.
 Many simply weren’t created for that purpose.

-Still, there are many that result in some pretty decent income for their creators.
-Keep reading to explore the world of affiliate marketing and other ways in which people earn an income online.
+Still, many result in some pretty decent income for their creators.
+Keep reading to explore the world of affiliate marketing and other ways people earn an income online.

 So What Is Affiliate Marketing?

 Affiliate marketing is a way of earning passive income.
-Bloggers engaging in affiliate marketing earn commissions by helping others sell their product.
+Bloggers engaging in affiliate marketing earn commissions by helping others sell their products.

 There are two parties involved in affiliate marketing.
 The first is the seller.
-In some cases, the seller passes on affiliate marketing duties to affiliate network.
-The second is the affiliate aka the blogger.
+In some cases, the seller passes on affiliate marketing duties to an affiliate network.
+The second is the affiliate, aka the blogger.